micmejia/bible-dump/NKJV/Ezekiel/Ezek 33.md

 "Say thus to them, 'Thus says the Lord God: "_As_ I live, surely those who _are_ in the ruins shall fall by the sword, and the one who _is_ in the open field I will give to the beasts to be devoured, and those who _are_ in the strongholds and caves shall die of the pestilence.

 ###### 28
-For I will make the land most desolate, [^i]her arrogant strength shall cease, and the mountains of Israel shall be so desolate that no one will pass through.
+For I will make the land most desolate, her arrogant strength shall cease, and the mountains of Israel shall be so desolate that no one will pass through.

 ###### 29
 Then they shall know that I _am_ the Lord, when I have made the land most desolate because of all their abominations which they have committed." ' ## Hearing and Not Doing